-Below, we've uncovered the details and dishes of royal wedding menus throughout the years—including the Duke and Duchess of Sussex’s!
+Below, we've uncovered the details and dishes of royal wedding menus throughout the years—from Queen Elizabeth's to the Duke and Duchess of Sussex's!
 Read through to satisfy your craving for more royal wedding details.
-Maybe these menus will even predict what Eugenie and Jack will eat on their own big day.

 Prince Albert and Elizabeth Bowes-Lyon

 In case anyone was unaware of their sovereignty status, when Prince Albert wed Elizabeth Bowes-Lyon, the Queen Mother, in 1923, they served dishes named after royal family members, according to Food & Wine.
 "Consommé á la Windsor" was their soup, "Suprèmes de Saumon Reine Mary" was a salmon dish, "Côtelettes d'Agneau Prince Albert" were lamb cutlets, and "Chapons á la Strathmore," Scottish-style capons.
 The couple ended the meal with "Fraises Duchesse Elizabeth" (a.k.a. strawberries and cream), which would later become a dessert staple at royal nuptials.

 Queen Elizabeth II and Prince Philip